mosra/m.css/doc/doxygen.rst

 -   ``@section``, ``@subsection`` etc. commands inside anything else than top-level documentation of a class, namespace, file, directory, page or module are not supported as the visual layout is not expecting such things
+-   The :ini:`CREATE_SUBDIRS` Doxyfile option is not supported.
+This option causes Doxygen to scatter the XML files across numerous subdirectories to work around limits of ancient filesystems.
+Implementing support for this option would be too much effort for too little gain and so m.css simply aborts if it discovers this option being enabled.
+Set it back to ``NO`` it in your ``Doxyfile-mcss`` override.

 `Not yet implemented features`_
 -------------------------------